SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-- Presidents' Day (also known as Washington's Birthday): This federal holiday is celebrated on the third Monday of February, which often falls on or around February 20.
-It honors the birthdays of George Washington, the first President of the United States, and Abraham Lincoln, as well as the lives and achievements of other past presidents.
-- Great Backyard Bird Count: This event occasionally coincides with February 20, depending on the year.
-It is a citizen science project where people from all over the
+- Presidents Day (also known as Washington's Birthday):
+  - Federal holiday in the United States celebrated on the third Monday of February
+  - Honors all past presidents of the United States, although originally established to honor George Washington
+  - Many government offices, schools, and businesses are closed
+  - Retail sales and promotions are common
+  - Parades and community events may take place in some areas
+  - Some historical sites and museums may have special programs or free entry

+Please
 ### Positive Qoute
 ------
-"Every new day is a blank canvas, ready for a masterpiece.
-Create yours with passion and joy! 🎨🌅❤️"
+"Embrace each day with a heart full of gratitude and a smile that radiates kindness. 😊🌟 Spread love wherever you go, and watch the world bloom around you. 🌸💕 #PositivityWins"